Assessing subhalo finders in cosmological hydrodynamical simulations: Halo and subhalo finding

 \subsubsection{Merging}

-Pairs of structures with similar masses can merge as a consequence of dynamical friction, whereby the lower mass one loses orbital energy and eventually becomes deeply embedded in the core of its host.
-This process is sometimes insufficient to disrupt the sinking subhalo \footnote{If the sinking process does not sufficiently disturb the subhalo so as to disrupt it, checking its self-boundness is similar to checking the self-boundness of a subset of the most bound particles of its host halo.
-Hence, it is likely to be found as self-bound.}, which for a tracking subhalo finder like {\HBTHERONS} can result in persisting subhaloes that heavily overlap in phase-space.
-This is not a problem for other methods of halo finding, since density peaks would coalesce into one and configuration and phase-space finders would in principle not find two separate subhaloes.
+Pairs of structures with similar masses can merge as a consequence of dynamical friction, whereby the least massive subhalo loses orbital energy and eventually becomes deeply embedded in the core of its host.
+This process is sometimes insufficient to fully disrupt the sinking subhalo \footnote{If the sinking process does not sufficiently disturb the subhalo so as to disrupt it, checking its self-boundness is similar to checking the self-boundness of a subset of the most bound particles of its host halo.
+Hence, it is likely to be found as self-bound even though it no longer represents a separate physical structure.}, which for a tracking subhalo finder like {\HBTHERONS} can result in persisting subhaloes that heavily overlap in phase-space.
+This is not a problem for other methods of subhalo finding, since density peaks would coalesce into one and configuration and phase-space finders would in principle not find two separate subhaloes.

 To prevent this unwanted behaviour, which would lead to artificially high numbers of objects in the central regions of subhaloes, {\HBTHERONS} merges subhaloes that are within a threshold phase-space offset.
 This offset is defined for two pairs of subhaloes within the same hierarchical tree branch, $i,j$, as: